ethanabrooks/dissertation/introduction.typ

 of the inner- and outer-loop optimizations.
 This causes instability in the learning process and forces the meta-learning algorithm to search not only the space of task solutions, but also the space of learning algorithms that might produce each solution.
-When learning signal is sparse or the task space is large, the outer loop will often fail to make progress.
+When signal is sparse or the task space is large, the outer loop will often fail to make progress.

 Meta-RL algorithms are also susceptible to a local minimum in which they fail to recognize that the information yielded from exploration can inform an efficient